ais-one/cookbook/README-v2.md

     // additional properties
     render: value => value // how to display the data
-    edit: null // inline editable TBD more input types for the cell editor }
+    edit: null // inline editable TBD more input types for the cell editor
+    action: { // column is an action column
+      edit: true,
+      delete: true
+    }
+  }

   // operations